 Natural Enviornment of the Killifish

 The popular aquarium species have two widely different habitats.
 There are those that come from areas of tropical rainforest, where they live in pools, swamps, and streams.
-There is a thick forest which screens the water from the sun so that these fish prefer temperatures on the lower side, 68 F to 74 F (20 C- 23 C) and low lighting.
+There is a thick forest that screens the water from the sun so that these fish prefer temperatures on the lower side, 68 F to 74 F (20 C to 23 C) and low lighting.
 Fish coming from these types of habitat usually spawn by laying their eggs in the feet of floating plants (egg-hangers or top-spawners).
 Most of the common Aphyosemion species and ‘panchax’ species spawn in this way.

 03 of 12